Mound Key Archaeological State Park

 Located in Estero Bay, visitors typically launch from Koreshan State Park or Lovers Key State Park to access the park.
 The park is managed by Koreshan State Park (in Estero).

-The park is accessible only by the water and is managed by Koreshan State Park.
+The park is accessible only by boat and there are no facilities.
+Interpretive displays along the trail crossing the island help visitors discover the history of the island.
+Mound Key is managed by Koreshan State Park.

 Plan Your Visit